Louis Dartige du Fournet: 1893–1914

 In 1893, Dartige du Fournet became commanding officer of the gunboat Comète.
-On 13 July 1893, in the Paknam Incident during the Franco-Siamese War, Dartige du Fournet, under the orders of Capitaine de frégate (Frigate Captain) Bory, commanding the aviso L'Inconstant, forced the pass off Paknam on Siam's Chao Phraya River aboard Comète to clear the port of Bangkok.
+On 13 July 1893, in the Paknam Incident during the Franco-Siamese conflict, Dartige du Fournet, under the orders of Capitaine de frégate (Frigate captain) Bory, commanding the aviso L'Inconstant, forced the pass off Paknam on Siam's Chao Phraya River aboard Comète to clear the port of Bangkok.
 Dartige du Fournet distinguished himself in the battle, which contributed to Siam conceding the Mekong River′s left bank (now Laos) to France.

 Promoted to capitaine de frégate (frigate captain) on 18 September 1893, Dartige du Fournet served as executive officer of a new school ship Borda, which housed the Ecole Navale, at Brest from 1894 to 1895.
 He was executive officer of the armored cruiser Pothuau in 1897.
-Promoted to commander in 1897, he became an Officer of the Legion of Honour on 31 August 1897, the President of France, Félix Faure, presenting him with the awar at Dunkirk, France.
+Promoted to commander in 1897, he became an Officer of the Legion of Honour on 31 August 1897, the President of France, Félix Faure, presenting him with the award at Dunkirk, France.
 On 1 January 1899, he was commanding officer of the protected cruiser Surcouf of the Northern Squadron.